 - TOEFL.
 To be competitive, candidates taking the TOEFL should have a minimum score of 600 (paper-based test), 250 (computer-based test), or 100 (Internet-based test).
-An official copy of your TOEFL score from Educational Testing Services (ETS) should be sent to Georgetown (reporting code: 5244).
+Candidates with a score between 80 and 100 (Internet-based test) or a IELTS score above 7.0 are also eligible to apply to the program.
+Working knowledge of English will be evaluated during review of the application.
+An official copy of TOEFL scores from Educational Testing Services (ETS) should be sent to Georgetown (reporting code: 5244).

 - Application Fee.
 A non-refundable application fee should accompany the application.
 Applicants will not receive a Graduate School decision on their application if the application fee is not paid.
 The fee may be paid by credit card, check, or money order.
 For more details, please refer to the Graduate School.